-With green living being as popular as ever—especially with more and more eco-friendly, toxin-free products hitting the shelves—you may be wondering what you can do in your home to reduce toxins and make it a healthier place for your family.
-We spoke to experts to find out the key areas in the home you should focus on to make your living space a little more eco-friendly.
+With green living being as popular as ever, especially with more and more eco-friendly toxin-free products hitting the shelves, you may be wondering what you can do in your home to reduce toxins and make it a healthier place for your family.
+We found the key areas in the home you should focus on to make your living space a little more eco-friendly.

-Here are five expert-approved priority tasks you can do in your home to go a little greener:
+Here are expert-approved priority tasks you can do in your home to go a little greener:

 “One thing people don’t realize is that the indoor air is a poorer quality than the outdoors.
-Even in cities,” says Maia James, green home consultant and founder of gimmethegoodstuff.org.
+Even in cities,” says Maia James.
 In fact, indoor air is as much as two to five times more polluted than air outside.

 “A lot of people are thinking about the pollution they are exposed to outdoors,” Leibe says.
 “When we started to dig into the products we have indoors, we realized that a lot of the things we have in our home and furniture either release chemicals or are made with chemicals that we suggest to avoid.”

 Don’t panic: You can improve your air quality quickly by replacing many of the items below.

 If you want to go one step further, James recommends investing in an air filter to actively clean the air.
 For a low-fi option, you can add wool rugs and plants—both have been shown in studies to be natural VOC absorbers.
 And don’t forget to open your windows every day!